thu-tram/mangg-may-tinh/routing/distance-vector.md

 <img width="900px" src="/assets/routing/2-078-infinity3.png">

 Eventually, R1 sends out an advertisement.
 R1's path to A is via R3, so by split horizon, it won't advertise to R3.
-However, R1 will still advertise to R2: ``I'm R1, and A is 2 away from me.''
+However, R1 will still advertise to R2: "I'm R1, and A is 2 away from me."

 <img width="900px" src="/assets/routing/2-079-infinity4.png">

 R2 doesn't have a way to reach A, so it accepts this route.
 Now, R2 is fooled into thinking it can reach A with cost 3.

 R2 sends out an advertisement about its new route.
-Split horizon dictates that R2 won't advertise back to R1, but it will still advertise to R3: ``I'm R2, and A is 3 away from me.''
+Split horizon dictates that R2 won't advertise back to R1, but it will still advertise to R3: "I'm R2, and A is 3 away from me."

 <img width="900px" src="/assets/routing/2-080-infinity5.png">

 R3 doesn't have a way to reach A, so it accepts this route.
 Now, R3 is fooled into thinking it can reach A with cost 4.

-Next, R3 sends out an advertisement to R1 (not R2, per split horizon): ``I am R3, and A is 4 away from me.''
+Next, R3 sends out an advertisement to R1 (not R2, per split horizon): "I am R3, and A is 4 away from me."

 <img width="900px" src="/assets/routing/2-081-infinity6.png">

 R1 will accept this advertisement (Rule 2, advertisement from next-hop) and update its table.
 Now, R1 thinks its cost to A is 5.

 Maybe you're seeing where this is going.
-R1 advertises to R2 (not R3, per split horizon): ``I'm R1, and A is 5 away from me.''
+R1 advertises to R2 (not R3, per split horizon): "I'm R1, and A is 5 away from me."

 <img width="900px" src="/assets/routing/2-082-infinity7.png">